 Option Usage Use a common IC attribute Select this option if you want to map the specified SAML claim to a CIC user attribute.Select that CIC user attribute in the list box: Email Address User ID Windows Domain Account These attributes typically exist for each CIC user account.
 Specify an IC attribute Select this option if you want to map the specified SAML claim to a CIC Directory Services (DS) attribute that you previously defined.
 CIC Directory Services (DS) contain additional information on users, workgroups, workstations, lines, line groups, and other areas.
 For a partial list of CIC DS attributes for non-interaction objects, see "Attributes that can be looked up in Directory Services Keys" in Interaction Designer Help .
-You can also use Interaction Designer Help to find information on Interaction Designer to los that enable you to see the list of existing CIC Directory Services attributes.
+You can also use Interaction Designer Help to find information on Interaction Designer tools that enable you to see the list of existing CIC Directory Services attributes.
 You can also assign SAML claims to custom CIC user attributes.
-To create a custom CIC user attribute, double click a user entry under People > Users in Interaction Administration, select the Custom Attributes tab, and then select the Add button.
-When you specify this custom attribute in the Configuration dialog box for the selected SAML profile and binding, you must enter it in the following format: CUSTOM:: AttributeName AttributeName is a variable that represents the name of the custom CIC user attribute that you defined.
+To create a custom CIC user attribute, double click a user entry under People > Users in Interaction Administration, select the Custom Attributes tab, and then select the Add button .
+There configuration example user scontry Custom Attributes I ACO.
+Metric Manager Besolary Society Seconder Metricutes Heatery Water Custom Attributes isonary Custom At When you specify this custom attribute in the Configuration dialog box for the selected SAML profile and binding, you must enter it in the following format: CUSTOM: : AttributeName AttributeName is a variable that represents the name of the custom CIC user attribute that you defined.
 You must set the value of this customer attribute for each user entry under People > Users in Interaction Administrator.